 - Intellectual Property and Patent Law

 - Privacy Law

-- Other courses from our JD curriculum (CourseFinder)
+Search other courses from our JD curriculum on CourseFinder

-Penn Law and the Master in Law program welcome you to explore our classes and degree and learn more about the law by taking a course with us.
-For more information about taking individual classes at the Law School, please visit the Registrar’s website.
+Penn Law and the Master in Law program welcome you to explore our Master in Law classes and the Master in Law degree by taking a course with us.

 **Upper Level Law courses are dependent upon faculty availability.
 Course offerings are finalized prior to Penn Law’s advanced registration period for the upcoming semester.